sgvhak/rover-web/index.md

 Currently using the following URL, until we figure out a domain name.  [http://bit.ly/sgvhak_rover](http://bit.ly/sgvhak_rover)

+# October 2023
+It's Oct 20th, and we're ready to start!
+First, we'll start by ordering [all the parts](https://github.com/nasa-jpl/open-source-rover/tree/master/parts_list).
+The goal is to get the bulk of the build done by the end of Thanksgiving weekend.
+In the meantime, we'll set up some spaces for us to record our progress and lessons learned, and what our ambitions are once the build is complete.

+We also now have a group email address, if you want to contact us: `sgvhakrover at gmail dot com`

 # September 2023
 After a long hiatus during the pandemic, we are happy to hear about the [OSR redesign](https://hackaday.com/2023/09/16/open-source-rover-gets-an-update-for-easier-building/) and will be looking forward to building another rover, as well as updating the documentation on this page.